Spin fluctuations associated with the collapse of the pseudogap in a cuprate superconductor: acknowledgments

 \section{acknowledgments}

 We are grateful to J. R. Stewart for running the LET experiment.
-We acknowledge useful discussions with N. E. Hussey.
+We acknowledge useful discussions with A. Carrington and N. E. Hussey.
 M.Z. and S.M.H. acknowledge funding and support from the Engineering and Physical Sciences Research Council (EPSRC) under Grant No.~EP/R011141/1.